Skip to content

 Search box

-The Society for Animation Studies brings together theory and practice within its diverse membership.
+Supporting the study of animation since 1987 Our Purpose The Society for Animation Studies brings together theory and practice within its diverse membership.
+Theory/Practice Join Today!
+Become part of this active and supportive community and join the SAS today!

 Welcome to the Society for Animation Studies!